Michael Massey Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.70 team ERA ranks first across all league pitching staffs.
+- The Mariners have a 3.73 team ERA that is No. 1 among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.